Deion Sanders says he had bladder cancer but will coach the Colorado Buffaloes this season

 BOULDER, Colo.
-(AP) — Colorado coach Deion Sanders disclosed Monday that he was diagnosed with an aggressive form of bladder cancer but after surgery his oncologist considered him cured.
+(AP) — Colorado coach Deion Sanders disclosed Monday that he was diagnosed with an aggressive form of bladder cancer but after surgery his oncologist considered him cured, so he plans to coach this season.

 Dr. Janet Kukreja, the director of urologic oncology at the CU Cancer Center/UCHealth University of Colorado hospital, said Sanders had his bladder removed as part of the surgical plan.

-Sanders plans to oversee the Buffaloes this season as he enters his third season at Colorado.
+“It was dynamic.
+It was tough.
+It wasn’t a cakewalk.
+It wasn’t easy,” said Sanders, who arrived to his news conference wearing a cowboy hat and overalls along with sunglasses, which he took off after getting choked up.
+“That was a fight, but we made it.”

-Sanders, who turns 58 next month, spoke to the media on the eve of fall camp.
+Sanders, who turns 58 next month, spoke on the eve of fall camp as he enters his third season overseeing the Buffaloes.
 He brought his medical team with him to discuss his diagnosis.
+A section of his intestine was reconstructed to function as a bladder.

 The charismatic coach returned to campus last week and announced on social media, “Back and Feeling Great!”
 He’s missed football camps in Boulder this summer amid reports that he’s been ill.